explore-meps/meps-wiki/setup/environment_setup.md

 # Environment Setup Instructions for Linux

-This guide will walk you through how to set up your machine for local software development.
+This guide will walk you through how to set up your machine for MEPS reseach.
 These instructions are designed to be executed in order, and assume you have a fresh installation of Ubuntu.

 This guide is written for:

-    - Linux 5.4.0
+  -Linux 5.4.0
-    - Ubuntu 20.04.1
+  -Ubuntu 20.04.1

 This guide will translate well for researchers using Mac OS systems.
 There are no plans to extend this guide for windows operating systems.